oliversutton/50LinesOfVEM/README.md

 - `L-domain.mat` : a Voronoi polygonal mesh of an L-shaped domain
 - `non-convex.mat`: a mesh of a square-shaped domain consisting of non-convex polygonal elements
-- `smoothed-voronoi.mat` : a mesh of a square-shaped domain, formed of a Voronoi mesh which has been smoothed using Lloyd's algorithm as implemented by PolyMesher
+- `smoothed-voronoi.mat` : a mesh of a square-shaped domain, formed of a Voronoi mesh which has been smoothed using Lloyd's algorithm as implemented by [Polymesher](https://paulino.ce.gatech.edu/journal_papers/2012/SMO_12_PolyMesher.pdf)
 - `squares.mat`: a mesh of a square-shaped domain consisting of square elements
 - `triangles.mat`: a mesh of a square-shaped domain consisting of triangular elements
 - `voronoi.mat`: a Voronoi mesh of a square-shaped domain, formed using random centroids